The Better Creative

 "Specialized group of email marketers"

 To be a successful email designer you need to know more than just graphic design.
-Psychology, marketing, why people buy, and how people consume content, are just some of the things an email designer needs to think about before designing an email.
+Psychology, marketing, why people buy, and how people consume content are just some of the things an email designer needs to think about.
+It often takes a very long time to properly onboard and train people in the art of email design, which is why most brands opt for hiring an agency rather than doing it in-house.

 "Designing and building high-converting emails"